singularityhub/guts/README.md

 [![PyPI version](https://badge.fury.io/py/container-guts.svg)](https://badge.fury.io/py/container-guts)

-Want to know the "guts" inside your container, or more specifically, the executables on the PATH inside? 🤓
+Want to know the "guts" inside your container, or more specifically, the executables on the PATH inside, and filesystem paths? 🤓

 ![docs/assets/img/guts-colors-small.png](docs/assets/img/guts-colors-small.png)